Holiday Workshops in The Studios@SAM!

 Saturdays

 Learn the basics of hand-building and surface decoration.
 You will make functional dishes, decorative tiles, and sculpture.
 Coil, slab and pinch construction is covered along with slip painting, sgraffito, image transfer and stenciling techniques.
 New demonstrations every week help guide the projects but students are free to develop their own projects too.
+Note: All supplies are included.

 Ceramics at SAM